 Bucket is where the data from your devices is stored.
 You may create as many buckets as you wish.
 In general, we recommend to create one bucket for each device to make it easier to find and keep control of the data.
 However, as you will note below, more than one device may be linked to a single bucket.

-To create a bucket, click on Data Buckets on the sidebar.
-Then, click on Add data bucket (the top right button).
+To create a bucket, click on Bucket on the sidebar.
+Then, click + (the top right button).

 Enter with a name for the bucket and a short description.
 You can edit these fields later if needed.

 Each device can be connected to only one bucket.
 It means that the device will be filling (sending data to) only one bucket, and that the device is able to read variables from only one bucket.
 To make the same variable available to different devices, it is recommended to connect more devices in the same bucket, or use scripts in the Analysis to copy certain variables from one bucket to another.